ercanon/3D-Motor-2021/README.md

 - Mouse wheel + Alt: Zoom.
 - Esc: Close the engine.

-### ATENTION!
-Drag and drop for textures work ONLY before creating a geometry.

 ## Additional funcionality

 - If a windows gui is dropped out of the screen it goes back.